10 Reasons Springsteen Was Born to Run Forever

 And he always seems to be popping up everywhere: in one week in 2017, he was at a Paul McCartney’s concert at MSG, and a few days later, he joined Jackson Browne and Little Steven onstage.

 Some of his longtime fans were wondering, among themselves, if his massive 2017 tour with the E Street Band would be his last, at least on the arena/stadium scale.
 In 2022, we got the word that there would be at least one more.
-It began in 2023, with dates already scheduled in 2024.
+It began in 2023, then was delayed for months when he was sidelined with a peptic ulcer, and resumed in 2024 with several make-up dates scheduled for 2025.

-Here are 10 reasons why the eternally hard-working Bruce Springsteen will continue proving it all night for a long time to come.
+Here are 10 reasons why the eternally hard-working Bruce Springsteen should continue proving it all night for a long time to come.

 10) The New Jersey factor.
 New Jersey musical icons have a history of having long careers: Think of Frank Sinatra, Les Paul, Frankie Valli, Dionne Warwick, Count Basie.
 When Springsteen was inducted into the New Jersey Hall of Fame in 2008, he said all New Jerseyans are “members of a confused but noble race … who bear the cruelness of the forever uncool” and have “a chip on the shoulders of those with forever something to prove.”
 If nothing else will keep him going, that will.